 We have just published our latest book which is entitled, Training for the High-End Fight: The Strategic Shift for the 2020s.

-This is the third book in our 21st Century Global Change Series.
+This is the third book in our Second Line of Defense Strategic Book Series.

 “Training for the High-End Fight” highlights the essential strategic shift for the US and allied militaries from land wars in the Middle East to the return of great power competition.
 The primary challenge of this strategic shift will be the need to operate a full spectrum crisis management force.
 That means training a force capable of delivering the desired combat and crisis management effect in dealing with 21st century authoritarian powers.

 As Admiral Nimitz confronted the last century’s challenges in the Pacific, he concluded a core lesson for this century’s Pacific warriors: “Having confronted the Imperial Japanese Navy’s skill, energy, persistence, and courage, Nimitz identified the key to victory: ‘training, TRAINING and M-O-R-E T-R-A-I-N-I-N-G.’

 The U.S. and its core allies are shaping new capabilities to deal with the various threats and challenges affecting XXIst Century global theaters.
 Flexibility in operations and agility in inserting force with a proper calibration of effect will be enhanced as new systems come online in the years ahead.